Hexagon CEO says conscience clear over Norwegian insider trading probe

-STOCKHOLM Ola Rollen, chief executive of Swedish technology firm Hexagon (HEXAb.ST), denied wrongdoing on Monday and said his conscience was clear after spending more than a week in custody over Norwegian insider trading allegations.
+STOCKHOLM (Reuters) - Ola Rollen, chief executive of Swedish technology firm Hexagon (HEXAb.ST), denied wrongdoing on Monday and said his conscience was clear after spending more than a week in custody over Norwegian insider trading allegations.

-Rollen, who turned Hexagon into a leading measurement technology company, was detained in Sweden on Oct.
+Rollen, who turned Hexagon from a sprawling conglomerate into one of Sweden's most valuable companies, was detained on Oct.
 26 and taken to Norway at the request of authorities there on suspicion of insider trading in connection with an investment last year in Norwegian company Next Biometrics ASA (NEXT.OL).

 The investment was made by the Rollen family's private investment firm and did not involve Hexagon.